California Workers’ Compensation Law Update – December 2022

 Do I Need to Hire a Lawyer for My Workers’ Compensation Case in California?

-While there is no requirement under California law that you must hire a workers’ compensation lawyer to represent you, it can certainly be beneficial for your case to hire an attorney.
+While there is no requirement under California law that you hire a workers’ compensation lawyer to represent you, it can certainly be beneficial for your case to hire an attorney.
 An experienced workers’ compensation attorney will be able to help you file the proper paperwork needed to initiate your claim for workers’ compensation benefits.

 Additionally, if you encounter any problems throughout your case—such as a dispute over medical treatment or payment of benefits, you can count on your lawyer to jump in and work toward a resolution.
 Finally, if your benefits are denied or disputed for any reason, and you must proceed to a hearing for a determination of whether or not you are entitled to workers’ compensation benefits, your attorney will be knowledgeable about this process and will represent you and advocate on your behalf.